-The NOMS graduate scheme takes on between 10 and 15 new recruits each year to work within the prison service as a prison governor, out of a pool of more than 2,000 candidates.
-In order to navigate through this field you need to be at your best at each stage from the very start of the process.
-In this article we will go through each stage with information about how to prepare and create that great impression.
+The NOMS graduate scheme takes on between 10 and 15 new recruits out of a pool of more than 2,000 candidates each year to work within the prison service as prison governors, .
+In order to successfully complete the selection process, you need to be at your best at each stage from the very start of the process.

 The NOMS graduate scheme application process includes:

 Throughout the recruitment process the recruitment team will be assessing you against a set of qualities expected in every NOMS officer.
 These skills include: resilience, integrity, decisiveness, ability to stay calm under pressure, and the ability to work with a whole range of people.